 3. What are their familial relationships and history like?

 What are things like with their family?
 Are kids involved?
-Baby mama drama?
+Baby daddy drama?
 Does he think all women are trash because his mom skipped out on him when he was 12?
 Do they have self-esteem issues?
 Are they emotionally scarred from a traumatic experience?

 These are all things you need to know before you even think about what it’d be like to meet bae’s mom and dad, or child(ren).